How St. Joseph’s/Candler is prepared for COVID-19

 - Educating staff, patients and the community on proper hand hygiene

 Our co-workers are prepared year round to handle infectious diseases and an influx of patients, should that occur.
 At both St. Joseph’s Hospital and Candler Hospital, we stock PPE specifically designed to treat patients suspected of having an infectious virus.
-The emergency room staff is trained regularly on guidelines for putting on and taking off PPE.
+Our co-workers are trained regularly on guidelines for putting on and taking off PPE.

-If a patient comes through one of our emergency departments with respiratory symptoms, they will be masked by the intake nurse.
-The patient will be asked about their travel history, exposure to others who have traveled recently and their symptoms will be assessed.
-We rule out all other potential causes for symptoms first, like the flu or RSV.
+If a patient comes through one of our emergency departments with respiratory symptoms, they will be masked - if not already wearing one - by the intake nurse.
+The patient will be asked about their symptoms.

-During this time the patient is in isolation and treatment for symptoms is provided.
+If the patient is suspected of or has COVID-19, the patient will be placed in a separate area and treatment for symptoms is provided.
 Family members and those who have been in contact with the patient are asked to self-quarantine at home pending the results of the test.

 We encourage patients who show symptoms but are not sick enough to require an emergency room visit, to see one of our virtual healthcare providers before calling or going to your primary care office.